-I cannot forget my lemon rind that gives it a kick of citrus and star anise, which I seldom use because the cinnamon gives it the flavor I needs.
+I cannot forget my lemon rind that gives it a kick of citrus and star anise, which I seldom use because the cinnamon gives it the flavor I need.
 Oh!!!
 What about some good vanilla extract?
-Now what would you do without my Haitian Oatmeal today with this gloomy and rainy weather?
+Now, what would you do without my Haitian Oatmeal today with this gloomy and rainy weather?

 Come ‘on, go ahead, make this delicious comfort meal and just lay down on your couch with your favorite book or watch your favorite television show.

 - Rolled oats (also called regular or old-fashioned oats): Oat groats that have been steamed and rolled into flakes that are thicker (and thus take longer to cook) than instant oats

 - Oat groats (“whole” oats) are the most intact form, only the outermost inedible hull is removed.
 Steel-cut oats (also known as Irish or pinheadoats) are simply oat groats that have been cut into two or three pieces with steel blades, slightly decreasing their cooking time.

 - The power food is rich in vitamins, minerals, and lipids, which possess endless benefits for our health